 - ½ small pack of Thai basil, leaves torn, to serve

-- Add 1 finely chopped red onion and cook over a low heat for 10 mins, stirring occasionally, until softened.
+- Add 1 finely chopped red onion and cook over low heat for 10 mins, occasionally stirring, until softened.

 - Tip in 250g red split lentils, 600ml vegetable stock and some seasoning.

-- Bring the liquid to the boil, then reduce the heat, cover and cook for 20 mins until the lentils are tender and the potato is just holding its shape.
+- Bring the liquid to a boil, then reduce the heat, cover and cook for 20 mins until the lentils are tender and the potato is just holding its shape.

 - Taste and adjust the seasoning, then gently stir in the 80g spinach.
-Once wilted, top with the 4 diagonally sliced spring onions and ½ small pack torn basil leaves to serve.
+Once wilted, top with the 4 diagonally sliced spring onions and ½ a small pack of torn basil leaves to serve.

-- Alternatively, allow it to cool completely, then serve with the garnish of your choice.
+- Alternatively, allow it to cool completely, then serve it with the garnish of your choice.

 These chicken skewers in flatbreads taste great as well as being healthy and an easy-to-make dinner for hectic weeknights.

-- 150g natural yogurt , plus extra to serve (optional)
+- 150g natural yoghurt, plus extra to serve (optional)

 - ½ tsp ground cumin

 - 4 skinless chicken breasts, each cut into 6 pieces